 Getting your woom bike fit for winter

-If you love your woom bike, you'll care for, maintain, and lubricate it.
-Winter is a challenging time for bikes.
+If you love your woom bike, you'll care for it, maintain it, and lubricate it.
+Winter is a challenging time for bikes, so we've got to look after them carefully.
 Snow, wet and aggressive road salt are permanent fixtures on our roads during the cold months and can really take a toll on your beloved bike.

-To make sure your bikes work smoothly despite the adverse conditions, and that your child is always as safe as can be, now is just the right time for some preparation and bike care.
-All it takes is a little care to extend the life of individual parts and avoid repairs.
+Now is the right time to show your bike some TLC so that it'll work smoothly despite the adverse conditions and that your child will always be as safe as can be.
+All it takes is a little care to extend the life of individual parts so you can avoid having to carry out major repairs.

 Here are a few tips to get your woom bike and your kids safely through the winter.

 Road salt can be damaging for bikes, especially for the chain, which can start to rust within hours.
-That's why we recommend removing the salt as gently as possible from your bike after every ride in the rain or snow.
-Just use warm water and a sponge, and then dry with a soft towel.
-Once slush and salt dry, the only way to deal with them is spraying and softening their grip with a special bike cleaning solution.
-If the chain develops a rusty coating you can wipe it off with a soft towel, and then apply a fine coat of oil to the dry chain so that it glides smoothly again.
+That's why we recommend removing winter road debris as gently as possible from your bike after every ride in the rain or snow.
+Use warm water and a sponge, and then dry with a soft towel or rag.
+If slush and salt have already dried on the bike, you'll need a dedicated bike cleaning solution to spray and soften those bits first.
+If the chain develops a rusty coating, you can wipe it off with a soft towel, and then apply a fine coat of oil to the dry chain so that it glides smoothly again.

 ...then reach for your tools